adriaan-pelzer/rapidapi-old/README.md

 Supported glob-style patterns are:

-    h?llo matches hello, hallo and hxllo
+- h?llo matches hello, hallo and hxllo
-    h*llo matches hllo and heeeello
+- h*llo matches hllo and heeeello
-    h[ae]llo matches hello and hallo, but not hillo use \ to escape special characters if you wnat to match them verbatim
+- h[ae]llo matches hello and hallo, but not hillo
+- \ escapes special characters if you want to match them verbatim

 ###COUNT